knight-dev9/knight-dev9/README.md

 My journey started with developing Android app, though my first app was published in iOS.
 <br />
-I'm currently holding 8.9 years of experience in software development, with 6+ years of experience in Android and iOS and 3+ years in Flutter.
+Currently, I'm holding 8.9 years of experience in software development, with 6+ years of experience in Android and iOS and 3+ years in Flutter.
 <br />
-Currently, I'm on a continuous learning journey, focusing on gaining hands-on experience in iOS App Development using SwiftUI, with the aim of becoming a proficient Software Development Engineer.
+On a continuous learning journey, focusing on gaining hands-on experience in iOS App Development using SwiftUI, with the aim of becoming a proficient Software Development Engineer.

 ### 🌟 About Me